cyncheng/IST-303-Team-3/README.md

 ### User stories
 1. **User welcome page** - priority _##_ - _#_ days
-   - As a user I can see a welcome page when I first logged on.
+   - As a user, I can see a welcome page.
 2. **Set number of players** - priority _##_ - _#_ days
-   - As a user I can set the number of players.
+   - As a user, I can set the number of players.
 3. **Roll dice** - priority _##_ - _#_ days
    - As a user, I can roll the dice and move around the board.
 4. **Choose character token** - priority _##_ - _#_ days
-   - As a user, I am able to pick character to represent me.
+   - As a user, I am able to pick character.
 5. **Banker selection** - priority _##_ - _#_ days
-   - As a user, I am able to create bank and designate player as banker.
+   - As a user, I am able to create bank.

 #### Decomposition of user stories